szeller/whatsontv/docs/development/utility-functions-refactoring.md

 ## Next Steps

-1. Implement new utility files and functions
+1. Implement new utility modules and functions

 2. Add comprehensive test coverage for all utilities

-3. Refactor console implementations to use shared utilities
+3. Refactor existing implementations to use shared utilities

 4. Validate behavior matches existing functionality

 5. Proceed with Application class refactoring (Issue #69)